 Create a Replication Group

-Follow this procedure to create a replication group.
+Follow this procedure to create a replication group by using DFS Management.

 To create a replication group

 Click Start , point to Administrative Tools , and then click DFS Management .

 In the console tree, right-click the Replication node, and then click New Replication Group .

 Follow the instructions in the New Replication Group Wizard.

 Before making a member of a replication group read-only, review the Performance Considerations section of Make a Replicated Folder Read-Only on a Particular Member.

 To include a failover cluster in a replication group, see Add a Failover Cluster to a Replication Group.

 When you first set up replication, you must choose a primary member.
 Choose the member that has the most up-to-date files that you want to replicate to all other members of the replication group, because the primary member's content is considered "authoritative" during initial replication.
 This means that during initial replication, the primary member's files will always win the conflict resolution that occurs when the receiving members have files that are older or newer than the associated files on the primary member.

 The following concepts will help you better understand the initial replication process: